-In your Codeship account, select the project you're working with and click on Project Settings -> Environment Variables.
+In your Codeship account, select the project you're working with and click on Settings:

-Now, select "Test" on the left-hand "Project Settings" menu.
+Now, select "Test" on the left-hand side menu.

 The Codeship environment already comes with python and pip pre-installed.
 The first thing we need to do is make sure the necessary packages for the script are installed.
 Add the following command to your "Setup Commands" window:

 Note: Remember to change the requirements URL to your fork or local file.